AWAKE LOVE GROUP PARTICIPATION RULES

 Violence or intimidation toward other group members is never tolerated.
-I understand that I must never be violent or intimidating toward other group members and that if I threaten to harm persons or property I will be asked to leave the group.
+Participants must never be violent or intimidating toward other group members.
+This will result in immediate expulsion or suspension.

 Weapons of ANY kind are absolutely forbidden at ANY Awake Love meeting.
-Violation of this rule shall result in the member being removed from the group.
+Violation of this rule shall result expulsion or suspension as well.

 5. Alcohol and Other Drugs

-Members utilizing prescription drugs that may affect their mood shall discuss this with the leader privately.
+Members utilizing prescription drugs that may affect their mood, please discuss this with the leader privately.

 6. Exclusive relationships

-Strong emotions often arise in group therapy.
 Members are encouraged to express themselves with their words rather than through physical actions (e.g. hug).
 All members react differently to physical touch, so expressing yourself with words is encouraged.
 If you feel a strong urge to communicate with hugs (for example), members shall ask for and receive permission before any hugs.
 Some people may not want to shake hands either.

-By attending, I agree that I have read the procedures and guidelines for the group and agree to be bound by them while I am a member of the group.
+By attending, participants agree to be bound by them while a member of the group.